cssandstuff/11ty.deno.dev/README.md

 ## Htmx

-Not really neccessary, but I like what this project sets out to acheive and it pairs great with Eleventy... you can do client side routing pretty easily with minimal changes to your markup.
+I like what this project sets out to achieve and it pairs great with Eleventy... you can do client side routing pretty easily with minimal changes to your markup.

 ### Notes about WebC